funRiceGenes/funRiceGenes.github.io/_posts/B/2015-01-20-BLS1~BSG1~OsG1L6~TH1~AFD1.md

     + The afd1 mutant showed variable defects including the dwarfism, long panicle, low seed setting and reduced grain yield
     + Meantime, our results suggested that AFD1 regulated the expression of cell division and expansion related genes
     + In addition, abnormal floral organs were also observed in the afd1 mutant including slender and thick hulls, and hull-like lodicules
+    + These results indicate that TH1 functions as a transcription repressor and regulates cell expansion during the lateral development of spikelet
+    + TH1 has been shown to regulate the lateral development of spikelet, but its mode of action remains unclear
+    + The TH1 protein was shown to localize in the nucleus and possess transcriptional repression activity

 * **Connection**
     + __BLS1~BSG1~OsG1L6~TH1~AFD1__, __GW2__, [Beak-shaped grain 1/TRIANGULAR HULL 1, a DUF640 gene, is associated with grain shape, size and weight in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Beak-shaped grain 1/TRIANGULAR HULL 1, a DUF640 gene, is associated with grain shape, size and weight in rice%5BTitle%5D), The BSG1 mutation affected the expression of genes potentially involved in the cell cycle and GW2, an important regulator of grain size in rice